 What's happening in my body?

 Week by week, your baby's getting bigger, and so is your placenta, which is feeding your baby and also removing waste.
 By the end of your pregnancy the placenta will weigh around 500g, which is as heavy as a packet of pasta.

 Your waist will start to vanish as your womb moves up and out of your pelvis.
-This will make you look more obviously 'pregnant' and, with any luck, you'll start to 'bloom' too.
-Many women look and feel amazing when they're pregnant.
-They have glossy, full hair (as hair loss is slowed down) and radiant skin (caused by a boost in blood volume and hormones).
+This will make you look more obviously pregnant.

-However, everyone's different, and some women feel unattractive and overwhelmed by their changing body, the responsibility of having a baby and the strain it can put on relationships.
-Around 1 in 10 women feel stressed or anxious during their pregnancy, and your hormones can make even small problems feel so much worse than they really are.
-If you feel sad or worried, then talk to your doctor or midwife – there's a big support network out there for you.
+Around 1 in 10 women feel stressed or anxious during their pregnancy, and hormones can make even small problems feel overwhelming.
+If you feel sad or worried, talk to your doctor or midwife – there's a big support network out there for you.

 - after meals

 - when you rub your tummy and talk to your baby